 DoorDash is the largest food delivery company in the U.S. at the time of writing.
-According to Edison Trends, the service has 45 percent of the food delivery market.
-In comparison, Uber Eats hit 37 percent after buying Postmates.
+According to Business of Apps, the service has 65% of the food delivery market.
+In comparison, Uber Eats hit 25% after buying Postmates.

-DoorDash is available in thousands of cities in all 50 states.
+DoorDash is available in over 7,000 cities in all 50 states across the United States.
 It also has a presence in Canada and Australia.
 Its vast availability makes it a good choice if you live in an area where other services don’t yet operate.

 What is Uber Eats?